ssmlkt/Bookmark-Telegram-Bot/README.md

 1. Clone this project.
 2. Create telegram bot using @BotFather and save the API Token on .env
 3. Install grammy by typing `npm install grammy` on your terminal
+4. Run `npm run build` on your terminal to build the project
-4. Turn on your bot by typing `node bot.js` on your terminal
+5. Turn on your bot by typing `npm start` on your terminal
-5. Try your bot by sending "spontan"
+6. Try your bot by sending "spontan"